djradon/predicates/instanceOf.md

 - [[instanceOf]] [[Predicate]]
 - [[equivalent]] [rdf:type](http://www.w3.org/1999/02/22-rdf-syntax-ns#type)

-## Discussion
+## instanceOf Discussion

-- changed because it feels like, colloquially, "type" is ambiguous between hasType and isTypeOf; the latter can something more like subClassOf, e.g. Car is a type of Automobile, and not "my old mustange" is a type of Ford.
+- changed because it feels like, colloquially, "type" is ambiguous between hasType and isTypeOf; the latter canmean  something more like subClassOf, e.g. Car is a type of Automobile, and not "my old mustange" is a type of Ford.
 - isA is nice and compact, but maybe feels ambiguous for classes, e.g. "[a] digital garden is a website"